 From the Charge Controller Stats screen, the <Next> soft key proceeds to the Charge Controller Error screen.
 This screen displays fault conditions for the FLEXmax 100.
 If an item displays Y, the error is active.
 Some errors accompany a controller shutdown; others simply report status.
-See the Troubleshooting guide on page 57 for more information on all items.
+See the Troubleshooting guide on page 58 for more information on all items.

-- <DataLog> proceeds to the Datalog screen (see page 39). - <Temps> proceeds to the Temps screen (see Figure 31). - <Back> returns to the previous screen. - <Port> cycles through each device connected to the network.
+- <DataLog> proceeds to the Datalog screen (see page 39). - <Temps> proceeds to the Temps screen (see Figure 32). - <Back> returns to the previous screen. - <Port> cycles through each device connected to the network.

-- VOC Too High: The controller has shut down because the array Voc has exceeded its upper limit.
-Upper limits: 24-volt system = 275 vdc, 36-volt system = 283 Vdc, 48-volt system = 290 Vdc This error can clear automatically. - Over Temperature: The FLEXmax 100 is too hot to operate and has shut down.
+- VOC Too High: The controller has shut down because the array V{oc} exceeded its upper limit.
+Upper limits: 24-volt system = 275 Vdc, 36-volt system = 283 Vdc, 48-volt system = 290 Vdc This error can clear automatically. - Over Temperature: The FLEXmax 100 is too hot to operate and has shut down.
 This error can clear automatically.
-See the temperature readings in Figure 31. - Shorted RTS: The Remote Temperature Sensor (RTS) has malfunctioned.
+See the temperature readings in Figure 32. - Shorted RTS: The Remote Temperature Sensor (RTS) has malfunctioned.
 The controller will not shut down, but it cannot compensate for temperature. - GFDI Fault (accompanied by the FAULT LED indicator): The GFDI circuit has shut down the charge controller.
-See pages 15 and 30 for more information. - Fault Input Active: The Rapid Shutdown terminals have detected an open circuit and shut down the controller.
+See pages 14 and 30 for more information. - Fault Input Active: The Rapid Shutdown terminals have detected an open circuit and shut down the controller.
 This is not a controller error but a deliberate action.
-See pages 22 and 24 for more information.
+See pages 21 and 24 for more information.
 This error requires a manual reset of the external Rapid Shutdown device as noted on page 25. - Reduced Performance: The internal temperature sensor (see below) has failed.
-If a failure is detected, the controller will operate with a maximum output of 20 Adc. - Over Current Fault: The controller has shut down because more than 120 Adc was sensed flowing to the batteries (or more than 80 Adc to the array).
-This requires a manual reset as described on page 57.
+If a failure is detected, the controller will operate with a maximum output of 20 Adc. - Over Current Fault: The controller has shut down because more than 120 Adc was sensed flowing to the batteries (or more than 80 Adc from the array).
+This requires a manual reset as described on page 58. - Arc Fault (accompanied by the FAULT LED indicator): The AFCI circuit has shut down the charge controller.
+See pages 21, 30, and the Troubleshooting section on page 55 for more information.

-Figure 30 Error Screen
+Figure 31 Error Screen